 Don’t go on price alone:

 Many people go online and start surfing through websites of cosmetic clinics in their area, or if they are very private, they will look for a clinic further from their home where they are less likely to encounter someone they know.
 Then they call around and ask for prices on dermal fillers or Botox.
 The receptionist can tell them what it costs for a vial of Restylane or Juvederm or how much an average treatment to reduce forehead wrinkles might cost, but without seeing you, it is impossible for them to give you even a ballpark price on what you may need.
-Some people are very young but due to their genetic makeup or sun damage, they can need much more product to look rejuvenatated than a 55 year old who’s taken great care of their skin.
+Some people are very young but due to their genetic makeup or sun damage, they can need much more product to look rejuvenated than a 55-year-old who’s taken great care of their skin.
 So basing your decision on a cosmetic clinic because it is offering Botox at $1 less per unit, makes no sense at all.
 You get what you pay for.

 The injector’s experience counts: